 Keep Me Matched!

-3x 5 Index Cards, ( cardboards or illustration boards will do), Pentel pens
+3x 5 Index Cards, ( cardboard or illustration boards will do), Pentel pens

 - Print the chosen words on the index cards.

-- Shuffle the cards and facing down, lay them down neatly on the table.
+- Shuffle the cards and face down, and lay them down neatly on the table.

-- Have your readers take turns in turning two cards at a time.
+- Have your readers take turns turning two cards at a time.

 - Have each child read the words aloud.
 If the words match, the child takes the cards and the points are to be recorded by the teacher.